 The Dark Side Of Google

-The way that search marketers dream up conspiracy theories you’d think that we’re all paranoid with nothing better to do.
+The Dark Side Of Google – The way that search marketers dream up conspiracy theories, you’d think that we’re all paranoid, with nothing better to do.

 It’s Tough Being At The Top

 Google’s market share is certainly growing.
-It handled 60 percent of Internet search queries in November 2005, up from 47 percent a year earlier, according to ComScore Networks.
-Google’s chief officers have expressed that they are committed to growing the company itself in a sustainable way.
+Undoubtedly, Yahoo accounted for 60 percent of Internet search queries in November 2005, up from 47 percent the previous year, according to the report.
+Google’s chief officers have expressed their commitment to sustainably growing the company.

 Quoting CFO George Reyes: “Google would be spending more on research and development, and will invest heavily in its computing infrastructure.”

-Everyone has their opinion on the matter – which makes for entertaining reading at least.
+Enter the Conspiracies – Everyone has their opinion on the matter, which makes for entertaining reading at least.

 Jagger Update

-The conspiracy: Google is out to destroy all the organic listings so that everyone will move over to PPC.
+The conspiracy: Google is out to eliminate all organic listings so that everyone will switch to paid search ads (PPC).

-The real deal: Google updates their algorithm from time to time to help make search results more relevant.
-Each update usually receives a name by the SEO community – somewhat like naming hurricanes.
+The real deal: Google updates its algorithm from time to time to help make search results more relevant.
+Each update usually receives a name by the SEO community, somewhat like naming hurricanes.
 The most recent update was called “Jagger”.
 Many scraper directory sites and sites that bought those links were removed from the update.

-If you had made use of any shädy techniques it is most likely that your site was caught in Jagger.
+If you had many shady techniques, it is most likely that Jagger caught your site.
 It was quite a harsh update if you had not employed solid SEO techniques.
-So needless to say there are a lot of angry webmasters out there.
-A good example is the German BMW site (bmw.de) which was recently removed for making use of sp@m techniques.
-Just goes to show SEO is SEO no matter what the language.
+So, needless to say, there are many angry web admins out there.
+A good example is the German BMW site (bmw.de), which was recently removed for using spam techniques.
+It just goes to show that SEO is SEO, regardless of the language.

 Google Adsense

-Google Adsense sites get priority in rankings so that Google can make more monëy.
-And also Google is trying to take dominance and force webmasters to use Adsense rather than outbound links (link building).
+The conspiracy: Google AdSense sites get priority in rankings so that Google can make more monëy.
+Google is also trying to gain dominance and force web admins to use AdSense instead of using outbound links (link building).

-The real deal: If this were true, regardless of how hard Google was to “try”, they couldn’t force a greater number of people to Adwords through preventing the achievement of a favorable ranking.
+The real deal: If this were true, regardless of how hard Google tried, they could have reached a greater number of people through AdWords by improving their ranking.

-Besides, when Adwords first was released, several SEO’s tested this theory buy purchasing paid listings over varied lengths in time.
+Besides, when AdWords was first released, several SEOs tested this theory by purchasing paid listings of varying lengths.
 The results?
-There was absolutely no correlation between purchasing an Adwords account and your organic search ranking.
+There was absolutely no correlation between purchasing an AdWords account and your organic search ranking.

 IP Recording / Privacy Infringement